-The subject of this economic feasibility study is to analyze necessary conditions and aspects for realizing geothermal energy systems in comparison to and competition with traditional energy sources today or in the near future.
-The goal is to check and to criticize the economic feasibility of geothermal energy systems from the current point of view.
+The subject of this economic feasibility study is to analyze the necessary conditions and aspects for realizing geothermal energy systems in comparison to and competition with traditional energy sources today or in the near future.
+The goal is, to check and to criticize the economic feasibility of geothermal energy systems from the current point of view.

-This subject is based on global problems of an increasing need of energy in the present and future.
+This subject is based on the global problems of an increasing need of energy in present and future.
 There will be less fossil fuels, which will be more expensive in the near future.
-The nuclear energy loses its acceptance, especially in densely populated areas.
-In consequence, regenerative energies are getting more and more important.
-The geothermal energy systems have a special and significant position because (in contrast to all others regenerative energies) they are globally present and continually have high potentials for their disposal, which imply that there are no problems through accumulation or transportation.
+Nuclear energy loses its acceptance, especially in densely populated areas.
+In consequence of this situation, regenerative energies are getting more and more important.
+Geothermal energy systems have a special and significant position because - in contrast to all others regenerative energies - they are globally present and continually have high potentials for disposal which implies that there are no problems through the accumulation or transportation.
 In contrast to other regenerative energy systems, prospects of the success of geothermal energy systems are assessed positively.
 The geothermal energy recovery is economically advantageous if the investment costs, esp. the drilling costs, could be reduced significantly.

 An optimization of a common production of electricity and heating seems to be possible but the competition at the world energy market has to be free from public regulations like e.g. subsidies or tariff or non-tariff protections.
-Currently, the price of geothermal energy may not exceed 20 \in /MWhth to be competitive with traditional energies.
-Also, from the environmental point of view, the use of geothermal energy has a lot of advantages.
+Currently the price of geothermal energy may not exceed $20~\epsilon/MWhth$ to be competitive with traditional energies.
+Also from an environmental point of view the using of geothermal energy has a lot of advantages.

-From deep drilling experiments we know that in a depth of approximately 10 - 30 km we could find resources for heating hot water or getting hot steam, which would theoretically allow every country on this earth to produce (their own) electricity or heat by using the Hot-Dry-Rock technology for the next hundreds of years.
-The current primary bottleneck for realizing such a geothermal energy system is an useful drilling technology - especially from the economic point of view.
+From deep drilling experiments we know that in a depth of approximately 10 - 30 km we could find resources for heating hot water respectively getting a hot steam, which would theoretically allow every country on this earth to produce (their own) electricity or heat by using the Hot-Dry-Rock technology for the next hundreds of years.
+The current primary bottleneck for realizing such a geothermal energy system is a useful drilling technology - especially from the economic point of view.
 Traditional drilling technologies are not able to reach the cost and time level, which is required for getting the necessary competitiveness.

-It only seems possible to open up a big opportunity for realizing geothermal energy systems of the types Hot-Dry-Rock, Hot-Wet-Rock or Deep-Heat-Mining (at the depth of ≥ 4.000 m) by using a (rock)melt drilling technology, to reduce the investment costs significantly.
-The assumed a quantum leap in the technicological progress is necessary, which currently only seems possible by developing and using the Litho-Jet drilling technology.
+It only seems possible to open up a big opportunity for realizing geothermal energy systems of the types Hot-Dry-Rock, Hot-Wet-Rock or Deep-Heat-Mining - depth of ≥ 4.000 m - by using a (rock-)melt drilling technology, to reduce the investment costs significantly.
+That assumed a quantum leap in technicological progress is necessary, which currently only seems possible by developing and using the Litho-Jet drilling technology.